Exemptions

 Refugee claimants and convention refugees are eligible to opt-out of the Blue Cross Health Insurance Plan for International Students if they show proof of medical coverage by the Canadian or Quebec Government.

-To complete the opt-out process, students must:
+To complete the opt-out process:

 - Request to opt-out

-- valid Quebec Medicare card /Carte d’assurance maladie du Québec or a letter of admissibility from Régie de l'Assurance Maladie du Québec (RAMQ) confirming the start and end date of your Quebec Medicare card
+- valid Quebec Medicare card / Carte d’assurance maladie du Québec or a letter of admissibility from Régie de l'assurance maladie du Québec (RAMQ) confirming the start and end date of your Quebec Medicare card

 - eligible sponsorship letter which clearly mentions the health insurance coverage as well as the duration of the policy